 Completely Unaware: No knowledge of anything except, perhaps, his own identity or opinion.

-Your argument when convincing the Eskimo would be nice and short, like so:
+So your argument when convincing him would be nice and short, like so:

 If you are hot then you need snow

 I have snow, and no one else at the pool does

 It is $2 for a handful or $5 for a whole bucket, and there’s no waiting involved – it’s right here in my cart, so close you can feel its icy mist